DonnieTD/Liminal/ReadMe.md

 - branches resolve immediately
 - loops iterate deterministically

-Control flow is treated as history, not intention.

 The path taken is recorded implicitly by:

-- the ordering of Worlds
+- World ordering
-- the AST node pointers stored in each World
+- AST node pointers stored in Steps

 The executor does not manage possible paths.